salamandavid406-stack/Ex.No-6-Prompt-Engineering/README.md

 # INTRODUCTION

-Artificial Intelligence tools such as ChatGPT, Gemini, and Claude provide APIs that help developers automate tasks like text generation, summarization, analysis, and decision-making.
+Artificial Intelligence tools such as ChatGPT, Gemini, and Claude AI provide APIs that help developers automate tasks like text generation, summarization, analysis, and decision-making.
 By integrating multiple AI APIs in Python, users can compare responses, evaluate performance, and generate useful insights automatically.

 ---